 Leonie Kellein holds an MA Artists’ Film and Moving Image degree from Goldsmiths, University of London, as a DAAD scholarship holder, as well as a BA in Fine Art from the Academy of Fine Arts Hamburg.
 She has received numerous scholarships and prizes, including the Hamburg Work Scholarship, the MAK Schindler Scholarship (Shortlist) and the Advancement Award of the Arthur Boskamp Foundation.
-In 2025, she is nominated for the Swiss Art Awards.
+In 2025, she was nominated for the Swiss Art Awards.
 Her films have been screened at International Filmfestival Visions du Réel, Nyon and at the International Filmfestival FID Marseille, amongst others.

 Download ↓ CV